-The College is attempting to address issues of collecting relevant data concerning the protected characteristics of staff and students with a view to engaging better with these groups so that any discrimination, harassment or victimisation can be better identified and so that good relations can be fostered between different groups.
+The College is attempting to address the issues of collecting relevant data concerning the protected characteristics of staff and students with a view to engaging better with these groups so that any discrimination, harassment or victimisation can be better identified and so that good relations can be fostered between different groups.

 The College will ensure that its commitment to Equality, Diversity and Inclusion is clear and unequivocal in any communications.
 However, the College plans to improve the way it communicates with staff and students across all Protected Characteristics.

 The College will therefore develop various ways in which the voice of different groups with shared protected characteristics is more able to be heard and listened to within its staff and student bodies.
-The College has a new strategic plan with an objective to become an Employer of Choice.
-Part of this involves meetings with staff on themes which the Principal leads on.

 By 2021, the College will introduce an annual Equality and Diversity festival, incorporating all Protected Characteristics to inform and celebrate.
 Events will include guest speakers, activities and competitions.
 Feedback from this will be used to inform future events.
 Staff and students will be involved in pulling this together and all Faculties and Business Support areas will submit an activity related to this theme.
 By 2024, it is envisaged that this will allow for Champions across all Protected Characteristics to support those staff and students who may be struggling.